joindin/JoindIn.js/README.md

 [JoindIn.js](https://github.com/joindin/JoindIn.js) is the official JavaScript library to embed [Joind.in](http://joind.in) comments, talks, and more.
 The library is written in plain JavaScript, so it has no dependencies.

+## Welcome ##

+Joind.in welcomes all contributors regardless of your ability or experience.
+We especially welcome you if you are new to Open Source development and will provide a helping hand.
+To ensure that everyone understands what we expect from our community, our projects have a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) and by participating in the development of joind.in you agree to abide by its terms.

 ## Compatibility ##

 JoindIn.js has been tested on the following browsers: Internet Explorer 9+, Chrome, Opera, Firefox, and Safari.